MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/raising-events-in-windows-runtime-components.md

 ## To generate GUIDs for the component's interfaces (C# and other .NET languages)

 On the menu bar, choose Tools &gt; Create GUID.
-In the dialog box, select 5. \[Guid(“xxxxxxxx-xxxx...xxxx)\].
+In the dialog box, select 5. \[Guid("xxxxxxxx-xxxx...xxxx")\].
 Choose the New GUID button and then choose the Copy button.

 ![guid generator tool](./images/guidgeneratortool.png)